I got the NextThing CHIP in the mail today!

 Actually I also spent the $15(USD) for HDMI because in the future I hope to capture some video of the NextThing CHIP in action for you guys.
 More to come on that.

 Outside of the periodic e-mails that were received from TheNextThing Co.
-We didn’t think much else about it.
-There was other projects running on this site so whatever.
-Sometime between all of the e-mails there was announcements of some delays which frankly happens to every single KickStarter project in existence so I was not worried about it.
+We didn't think much else about it.
+There were other projects running on this site so whatever.
+Sometime between all of the e-mails, there was announcements of some delays which frankly happens to every single Kickstarter project in existence so I was not worried about it.
 Even if the project was a complete and total failure I have to shrug and say it was approximately $33(USD) and not a huge deal even if it did end up like other KickStarter projects in infamy.

 Arrival of CHIP.

 It's original date was supposed to my March, however we will take the blame about this because we did miss a crucial step during the Kickstarter process which is to actually Confirm your mailing address via your E-Mail.
 Why did NextThing do this?
 Because they understood that their project would take a year from idea to completion.
 This is after-all not their first Kickstarter Rodeo as their first creation was a camera a while back.
 People move and change addresses.
 They want to make sure the product gets to where it's supposed to go without any terrible backlash from KickStart people saying they never received the product.

 So to those people who are still waiting for your NextThing CHIP to arrive.
 CONFIRM YOUR ADDRESS!!!

 So, as you see in the Picture Above we received two NextThing CHIP devices and a "NextThing CHIP HDMI DIP!"
 Because the DIP to go with your CHIP.

 This would be considered the middle-of-the-road purchase.
 We did not get just the basic NextThing CHIP device but we also didn't get the top of the line contribution which is the NextThing PocketCHIP which included its own LCD and keyboard.
 PocketCHIP gives you everything for $49(USD)